Aditya-Jyoti/Spotify-Downloader/README.md

 1. Clone the repository `$git clone https://github.com/Reverend-Toady/Spotify-Downloader.git`
 2. Traverse to the folder where the repository is cloned/ downloaded
-3. Run `$py main.py -u URL-TO-PLAYLIST` in your command line
+3. Run `$py main.py -u URL-TO-PLAYLIST -p PATH-TO-DOWNLOAD-LOCATION` in your command line
-4. the `-u` parameter takes in the url to your spotify playlist
+4. The `-u` parameter takes in the url to your spotify playlist
+5. The `-p` parameter takes in the path to where you want to download the playlist

 ## Note